What's the process? - Prospective User Guide

 - Prior Diffraction Resolution (Angstrom)

-- Physical Size of Largest Crystals Grown (millimeter)
+- Physical Size of Largest Crystals Grown (millimeters)

-- Be prepared to describe procedures in case of any emergency, including spill or accidental release of toxic materials, personnel injury, fires, etc.
+- Be prepared to describe procedures in case of any emergency, including spills or accidental release of toxic materials, personnel injury, fires, etc.

 - Scientific Justification